laravel/docs/queries.md

         }
     });

-You may stop further chunks from being processed by returning `false` from the `Closure`:
+You may stop further chunks from being processed by returning `false` from the closure:

     DB::table('users')->orderBy('id')->chunk(100, function ($users) {
         // Process the records...